Did you ever wonder why college feels like a mini‑world of its own?

 - Label relationships by influence level and frequency of interaction.

-2. take advantage of Peer Networks
+2. put to work Peer Networks

 - Join study groups early, not because you’re struggling but to build rapport.